Kefkius/steemvote/README.md

 *NOTE* that if you just want to add an author and use the default values, a string can be used instead of an object.

 Sometimes, you don't have enough authors to consume the amount of voting power you want.
-In that case, you can use the config value `backup_author_names`. `backup_author_names` is a list of author names.
-These authors will be voted for if steemvote detects that it is not using the amount of voting power that you want it to.
+In that case, you can use the config value `backup_authors`. `backup_authors` is a list of objects or strings, just as `authors` is.
+These authors will be voted for if steemvote detects that it is not using as much voting power as you want it to.

 ### Voting Rules